The Universe is infinite, composed of many worlds and animated by common life and common cause.

 Yellow dwarf star mu Arae has a family of four planets.
 Mu Arae c, discovered in 2004, turned out to be just six times the mass of Earth.
 Within our own Solar System there are two main types of planet – the gas giants which are very much bigger than the Earth (between 15 and 300 times as massive as the Earth), and the rocky planets that are much the same size as the Earth or smaller.
 Because Mu Arae c is only six times the mass of the Earth this planet was the first rocky terrestrial (now dubbed 'super-Earth') found.

 The discovery of the smallest extrasolar planet up till then was announced on 10 January, 2011.
-Kepler-10 b is between three and five times the mass of Earth.
+Kepler-10 b is about three times the mass of Earth.
 Since the discovery of Kepler-10 b, another planet in the same system has been detected.
-Kepler-10 c is also a rocky world.
+Kepler-10 c is also a rocky world, estimated to be around seven times the mass of the Earth.
+At the time of its detection, it was the most massive rocky world yet discovered.
 They reside in the constellation Draco some 564 light years4 away.

 The first planet detected orbiting a giant star was iota Draconis b in 2002.
 The star, Edasich, is over 100 light years distant, but it is visible to the naked eye as it shines at +3.3 magnitude.
 The gas giant planet iota Draconis b is a superjovian, at least 12 times the mass of Jupiter.
 It orbits Edasich at a distance which is well within that system's habitable zone.